Florida bicycle 3 foot rule while on the road

 Many others believe believe bicycle riders do not belong on the road at all.
 Many accidents occur when motorists leave less than 3 feet of space when passing cyclists.
 Even the most experienced and capable riders are unable to maintain a straight line while riding due to wind, changes in road conditions or material, or the width of the bicycle’s tires.
 The inherent “wobble” that occurs when riding a bike is the reason that the “3 foot rule” was created to protect cyclists.
 When passing a cyclist, motorists should always maintain at least 3 feet of space.
 If a motorists fails to do so, and the bicycle rider “wobbles” in the wrong direction at the wrong moment, the results can be catastrophic.

-If you have been injured in a bicycle accident and want to know your rights, contact the experienced attorneys at Donaldson and Weston, PA.
+If you have been injured in a bicycle accident and want to know your rights, contact the experienced attorneys at Weston & Pape, PA.
 We have offices in Stuart and West Palm Beach and service, Martin, Palm Beach, St. Lucie and Broward counties.